Irene Chan

-Irene Chan (born 陳廷芬 in 1965) is an American visual artist and Associate Professor of Print Media and affiliated faculty in Asian Studies at University of Maryland, Baltimore County in Baltimore, Maryland.
+Irene Chan is an American visual artist known for her work in artist's books.

-Early life
+Early life and education

 Chan was born in Chinatown in San Francisco, California in the United States.

-Education

 Chan graduated in 1989 from California Polytechnic State University, San Luis Obispo with a Bachelor of Architecture and a minor in English.
 She obtained her Master of Fine Arts in 1997 from the San Francisco Art Institute, where she received the Bronze Roller Award in Printmaking for Outstanding Artistic Achievement.